koakh/SvelteKitHoudiniTypescriptTauriExample/README.md

 ❯ cargo tauri init
-✔ What is your app name? · svelte-kit-houdini-typescript-tauri-example ✔ What should the window title be? · SvelteKitHoudiniTypescriptTauriExample ✔ Where are your web assets (HTML/CSS/JS) located, relative to the "<current dir>/src-tauri/tauri.conf.json" file that will be created? · ../build
+✔ What is your app name? · svelte-kit-houdini-typescript-tauri-example ✔ What should the window title be? · sveltekit-houdini-typescript-tauri-example ✔ Where are your web assets (HTML/CSS/JS) located, relative to the "<current dir>/src-tauri/tauri.conf.json" file that will be created? · ../build
 ✔ What is the url of your dev server? · http://localhost:5173 ✔ What is your frontend dev command? · pnpm dev